How to Convert XML to CSV: A Complete Guide to Parsing and Transforming Data

 What types of XML can be converted to CSV?

 Any well-formed XML with repeating sibling elements can be flattened into CSV.
-Common examples include data exports, API responses, RSS feeds, and configuration files with repeated entries.
-Deeply nested or non-tabular XML may require preprocessing to isolate the section you want to convert.
+Common examples are data exports, API responses, RSS feeds, and configuration files with repeated entries.
+If your XML is deeply nested or doesn't map naturally to a table, you may need to isolate the section you want before converting.

 Does the converter handle XML attributes?

-The tool focuses on element content for column values.
-If your data is stored in XML attributes rather than child elements, you may need to restructure the XML first so that attribute values appear as child element text.
+The tool works with element content for column values.
+If your data lives in XML attributes rather than child elements, you'll need to restructure the XML first so those attribute values appear as child element text.

 What delimiter should I use for my CSV output?

-Use commas for maximum compatibility.
-Use semicolons if your data contains commas or if you're targeting European spreadsheet software.
-Use tabs for TSV files, which are common in scientific and database contexts.
-The wtools.com converter lets you choose any of these.
+Commas give you the widest compatibility.
+Semicolons are better if your data itself contains commas, or if you're targeting European spreadsheet software.
+Tabs produce TSV files, which are common in scientific and database contexts.
+The wtools.com converter lets you pick any of these.

 Is my data safe when using an online converter?

-The XML to CSV converter on wtools.com processes your data entirely in the browser.
-Your input is not sent to a remote server, so your data stays on your machine.
+The XML to CSV converter on wtools.com processes everything in your browser.
+Your input never gets sent to a remote server, so your data stays on your machine.

 Can I convert large XML files?

 The tool handles reasonably large inputs within browser memory limits.
-For extremely large files (hundreds of megabytes), a command-line tool or scripting approach may be more appropriate.
-For typical data exports and API responses, the online converter works well.
+For very large files (hundreds of megabytes), a command line tool or scripting approach is probably a better fit.
+For typical data exports and API responses, the online converter works fine.

 How is this different from converting JSON to CSV?

 JSON and XML are both hierarchical, but JSON uses key-value pairs and arrays while XML uses tags and attributes.
-The flattening logic differs — XML conversion must handle attributes, namespaces, and mixed content.
-If you have JSON data instead, wtools.com also offers a dedicated JSON to CSV converter.
+The flattening logic is different because XML conversion has to deal with attributes, namespaces, and mixed content.
+If you have JSON data instead, wtools.com has a separate JSON to CSV converter for that.

 Conclusion

-Converting XML to CSV bridges the gap between hierarchical data and the flat, tabular format that spreadsheets, databases, and most data tools expect.
-Whether you're processing API responses, migrating records, or just trying to open an XML file in Excel, the conversion is a practical skill worth having.
+Converting XML to CSV gets your data from a hierarchical format into the flat, tabular shape that spreadsheets, databases, and most data tools expect.
+Whether you're processing API responses, migrating records, or just trying to open an XML file in Excel, knowing how to do this conversion is useful.

-The XML to CSV converter on wtools.com makes this fast and straightforward — paste your XML, pick your delimiter and quoting preferences, and get clean CSV output instantly in your browser.
+The XML to CSV converter on wtools.com makes it straightforward: paste your XML, pick your delimiter and quoting preferences, and get clean CSV output instantly in your browser.
 No setup, no server uploads, no dependencies.

 Try These Free Tools